 This course employs a hands-on, inquiry-based approach to assist all K-12 educators to more effectively convey environmental knowledge to their students.
 Students will participate in different recognized workshops such as Project Wild, Project Learning Tree, Methods in Environmental Education, and others.
 Science, environmental, and WLEE majors as well as non-majors will benefit because it will train and provide them with materials to teach lessons in environmental education.
 It provides a basis for certification by the North Carolina Office of Environmental Education.
+Prerequisite: sophomore standing or above, or permission of the instructor.
 Offered spring semester.